apostrophecms/docs/docs/guide/headless-cms.md

 Before going further, keep in mind that there is an [API route reference section](/reference/api/) that will include much of the following information in a more direct format.
 One section there that will not be fully covered in this guide will be the [authentication APIs](/reference/api/authentication.md).
 There are a few options for authentication discussed there.

 One of the more common use cases for a headless CMS is to simply get data from the CMS for a public website built with React, Vue.js or some other framework.
-Since the certain data is publically available in the front-end application, we can simply make that data publically available directly through the REST API using [a `publicApiProjection` option](/reference/api/authentication.md#allowing-public-access) on the doc type.
+Since the certain data is publicly available in the front-end application, we can simply make that data publicly available directly through the REST API using [a `publicApiProjection` option](/reference/api/authentication.md#allowing-public-access) on the doc type.
 This will only apply to `GET` requests.

 <AposCodeBlock>
 ```javascript